 As we commemorate Juneteenth—a day that symbolizes freedom, celebrates Black achievement, and reminds us of the work necessary to achieve the American promise of equality—we stand together for the ideals that birthed our democracy and redouble our commitment to building a nation with liberty for all.

 O’Melveny recognizes it has a special responsibility to fight bigotry in all its forms.
-And now, at a time when resurgent white supremacy poses an increasing threat in the US and around the world, we know it is more urgent than ever to stand in solidarity with AAPI colleagues, friends, and family and to urgently work together to eradicate intolerance and xenophobia.
-Our firm pledges to better understand and vigorously address the unique challenges our AAPI colleagues face and to seek the most effective means to assist AAPI people and communities.
+And now, at a time when resurgent white supremacy poses an increasing threat in the US and around the world, we know it is more urgent than ever to stand in solidarity with those who have experienced racism, antisemitism, xenophobia, and other expressions of intolerance.

 - Coordinating three separate $25,000 donations by the firm to The Advancement Project, Color of Change, and the NAACP Legal Defense and Educational Fund;